Meet the NewsChannel9 News Team

 Sarah soon returned to East Tennessee and began traffic reporting and general assignment news reporting for WTVC-TV - NewsChannel 9, in April 2003.
 In 2004 she was promoted to morning news co-anchor for "Good Morning Chattanooga."
 Since then Sarah has also assumed the role of producing and anchoring NewsChannel 9 Midday.
 In 2013 Sarah continues to co-anchor "GMC" with Greg Funderburg and started a weekly series called "Pay it Forward" that highlights hometown heroes in the NewsChannel 9 viewing area.
 In her spare time she has worked as an adjunct journalism professor in the College of Communication at the University of Tennessee at Chattanooga.

-Sarah also stays busy as an active mom of three.
-She and her husband, Richie, have two boys and one girl; Camden (12), Kelsey (9) and Jacob (8).
-But, that's not all!
-Their family also includes two dogs; Daisy and Digger, a cat named Lady, eight bunnies, a turtle and four fish!
+Sarah also stays busy as an active mom of three (soon to be four).
+She and her husband, Richie, have two boys and one girl; Camden (13), Kelsey (10) and Jacob (8).
+They're expecting their fourth child in January 2015.

 "I am certainly blessed by God," Sarah says.

 "I have a wonderful and supportive family, loving friends and amazing viewers.
 I grew up watching Bob Johnson and Mary Ellen Locher on NewsChannel 9.
 I am honored to have had the opportunity to work with them and hold a small place at the best television news station in the world, NewsChannel 9!"

 So, now that you know a little about me -- please feel free to take a moment and send me an email comment or suggestion.
 I would love to hear from you!

 Dave Staley - Anchor/Reporter

 Dave was born and raised in Northern Minnesota, outside of Hibbing, Minnesota, the heart of the "Iron Range."